ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/v2/README.md

 export default Feedback;
 ```

-For more examples see samples in [repo](https://github.com/ckeditor/ckeditor4-react/tree/master/samples).
+For more examples see [repo](https://github.com/ckeditor/ckeditor4-react/tree/master/samples).

 ## Editor initialization

-In order to provide an easy way to re-initialize editor instances and due to the nature of React functional components (including [hooks rules](https://reactjs.org/docs/hooks-rules.html)) some props must ensure referential stability across renders.
+In order to provide an easy way to re-initialize editor instances and due to the nature of React functional components (including [hooks rules](https://reactjs.org/docs/hooks-rules.html)) some props must ensure referential equality across renders.

 Props that need care in this regard are listed below: